aorwall/SWE-bench-docker/README.md

-    --predictions_path [Required]  Path to the predictions file --log_dir          [Required]  Path to directory to save evaluation log files --swe_bench_tasks  [Required]  Path to SWE-bench task instances file or dataset --skip_existing    [Optional]  Skip evaluating task instances with logs that already exist --timeout          [Optional]  Timeout for installation + test script execution
+    --predictions_path [Required]  Path to the predictions file --log_dir          [Required]  Path to directory to save evaluation log files --swe_bench_tasks  [Required]  Path to SWE-bench task instances file or dataset --namespace        [Optional]  Namespace of the Docker repository --log_suffix       [Optional]  Suffix to append to log file names --skip_existing    [Optional]  Skip evaluating task instances with logs that already exist --timeout          [Optional]  Timeout for installation + test script execution --num_processes    [Optional]  Number of processes to run in parallel (-1 for unlimited)
 ```

 ### Pull Docker images